hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/README.md

 <hr>

 #### 11
-# Check you data using your cell phone loaded with the EdgeImpulse web App
+# Check you data using your cell phone loaded with the EdgeImpulse Web App

 Back to your cell phone which you might have to re-connect to edgeImpulse.
 Click the button "Switch to Classification"